-To the readers of Westroads Limited's financial statements and performance information for the year ended 30 June 2017
+To the shareholders of Westroads Limited's financial statements and statement of service performance for the year ended 30 June 2018

 The Auditor-General is the auditor of Westroads Limited (the company).
-The Auditor-General has appointed me, Bede Kearney, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements and performance information of the company on his behalf.
+The Auditor-General has appointed me, Chantelle Gernetzky, using the staff and resources of Audit New Zealand, to carry out the audit of the financial statements and performance information of the company on his behalf.